IronJam11/90-north/README.md

 - You can register a new user profile or use the provided dummy credentials for testing:
   - **Email**: `aaryan@gmail.com`
   - **Password**: `jain`   (exactly why dbsqlite file not included in .gitignore - for only testing purposes)
-- Ensure PostgreSQL is installed and configured locally as per the environment variables.

 ---